Best Telemedicine for Mounjaro (2026)

 Best Flexible Access

-Ro offers tirzepatide access through multiple pathways - compounded options for affordability and brand-name access for those wanting FDA-approved medication.
-Their integrated coaching adds value beyond just the prescription.
+Ro offers tirzepatide through multiple pathways - brand-name Zepbound via LillyDirect and compounded options for affordability.
+Their integrated Body Program with coaching adds value beyond the prescription.

 Pros